hikurangi/maas-survey/README.md

 2. `yarn` or `npm i` to install the requisite dependencies.
 3. `yarn start` or `npm run start` to launch the local server.
 4. Use the conveniently launched browser tab *or* navigate to [http://localhost:3000](http://localhost:3000)
-5. Et voila!
+5. Et voilà!
 There you have it.